-- (1) On the consideration of the Appropriation Bill in Committee of Supply the clauses of the Bill shall stand postponed until after consideration of the Schedule or Schedules. - (2) On consideration of the Schedules each Head shall be considered with the appropriate Estimate and any reference in these Orders to a subhead or an item means a subhead or an item in the Estimates for the Head then under discussion. - (3) On the consideration of a Schedule, the Speaker shall call the title of each Head in turn and shall propose the question "That the sum of \$........ for Head stand part of the Schedule" and unless an amendment is proposed under the provisions of the next succeeding order, a debate may take place on that question.
-Any such debate shall be confined to the policy of the service for which the money is to be provided and shall not deal with the details of any item or subhead but may refer to the details of revenue or funds for which that service is responsible. - (4) When all the Heads in a Schedule have been disposed of the Speaker shall put forthwith, without amendment or debate, the question "That the Schedule (as amended) stand part of the Bill". - (5) When every Schedule has been disposed of the Speaker shall call successively each clause of the Bill and shall forthwith propose the question "That the clause stand part of the Bill" and, unless a consequential amendment is moved, that question shall be disposed off without amendment or debate. - (6) No amendment may be moved to any clause except any amendment consequential on an alteration in the total sum appropriated by any Schedule.
+- (1) On the consideration of the Appropriation Bill in Committee of Supply the clauses of the Bill shall stand postponed until after consideration of the Schedule or Schedules. - (2) On consideration of the Schedules each Head shall be considered with the appropriate Estimate and any reference in these Orders to a subhead or an item means a subhead or an item in the Estimates for the Head then under discussion. - (4) When all the Heads in a Schedule have been disposed of the Speaker shall put forthwith, without amendment or debate, the question "That the Schedule (as amended) stand part of the Bill". - (5) When every Schedule has been disposed of the Speaker shall call successively each clause of the Bill and shall forthwith propose the question "That the clause stand part of the Bill" and, unless a consequential amendment is moved, that question shall be disposed off without amendment or debate. - (6) No amendment may be moved to any clause except any amendment consequential on an alteration in the total sum appropriated by any Schedule.
 Any such consequential amendment shall be moved by a Minister only and may be moved without notice and the question thereon shall be put forthwith without amendment or debate.
-When the question on the last of any such amendments to a clause has been decided the Speaker shall forthwith put the question "That the clause as amended stand part of the Bill" and that question shall then be decided without amendment or debate. - (7) When the question upon every clause of the Bill has been decided, the Speaker shall return to his chair and the Member in charge of the Bill shall report the Bill to Parliament with or without amendment as the case may be.
+When the question on the last of any such amendments to a clause has been decided the Speaker shall forthwith put the question

+"That the clause as amended stand part of the Bill" and that question shall then be decided without amendment or debate.

+(7) When the question upon every clause of the Bill has been decided, the Speaker shall return to his chair and the Member in charge of the Bill shall report the Bill to Parliament with or without amendments as the case may be.